Prof. Cliff Stein

 the people with whom you discussed your work, and you must write

 up your own solutions.
 Any written sources used (apart from the text)

 must also be acknowledged; however, you may not consult

 any solutions from previous years' assignments whether they are

-student or faculty generated.
+student or faculty generated, from Columbia or elsewhere.